 It was a bookish good time at the inaugural Oklahoma Book Festival on October 20, 2018 at the Boathouse District!

 The Oklahoma Book Festival came together for the first time on a beautiful, and somewhat wet Fall day, with about 75 volunteers and 2,500 attendees.
 The Festival delivered a variety of presentations and panel discussions all day on eight stages with the gorgeous Boathouse District as the backdrop.
 Author and journalist David Grann discussed his book, Killers of the Flower Moon: The Osage Murders and the Birth of the FBI, in the Ida Sutton Williams Headliner Tent.
 Fifty-eight authors, poets, and illustrators delighted festival goers throughout the day with recounts of stories behind their works, with live-readings, and answers to the audience's long-awaited questions.

 Attendees enjoyed meeting authors in-person and getting treasured books signed by their literary favorites.
 Entertainers, from musicians to magicians, amused kids and adults in the pavilion and around the festival grounds.
 Kids were delighted by the stories shared in the Storytime Tent featuring their favorite books, authors and even surprise characters.
 The Craft Tent brought together imagination and engineering for kids of all ages to take pride in their own handiwork.
-Guests relished in a variety of delectable food and flavorful coffees in the the food truck area.
+Guests relished in a variety of delectable food and flavorful coffees in the food truck area.
 Families were able to take a break to enjoy the blue skies and festival atmosphere in the picnic area.
 The Vendor Village attracted visitors to browse the displays of local publishers, authors, artists, illustrators, and merchants.
 Best of Books set up the Main Booksellers Tent showcasing an abundance of books and book-related merchandise.